fabianmoss/gamuth/docs/source/index.rst

 ================================

 .. warning::
    The content on these pages is very much under construction!
+   Since this is ongoing work, I can give no guarantee for completeness or accuracy.
+   Feel free to `contact me`_ with your questions and suggestions!

+.. _contact me: fabianmoss@gmail.com

 Welcome!